hello-openshift-vault/external-secrets-operator-example/README.md

 **First, [deploy vault](https://github.com/RyanMillerC/vault-init/)!** You will need a fresh vault to run this.

-Then, deploy manifests under *./manifests* with make:
+After validating that vault is up (pods should be *Ready*), deploy manifests under *./manifests* with make:

 ```bash
 $ make install